PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 {: .challenge}

+To summarise what we've learnt in the previous examples, we may say that a container ships an application and its dependencies by encapsulating them in an isolated, read-only filesystem.
+In order for a container to access directories from the host filesystem (and write files), one needs to explicitly bind mount them.
+The main exception here is the current work directory, which is bind mounted by default.

 ### Bind mounting host directories

 Singularity has the runtime flag `--bind`, `-B` in short, to mount host directories.